top of page

 Loss and change gave me the opportunity to begin anew.
 I have come to realize that I can lose everything (my job, my apartment, my friends, a body I once understood), but never my Self.
 We each have the ability to consciously shape our experiences and our realities, and to evolve.
 I believe that when we undergo any type of traumatic experience, we must seize the opportunity to discover strength and wisdom within ourself that we otherwise could not or would not have known.
 Physical and/or emotional pain is a powerful gift--a tool--for self-discovery and self-knowledge.
 Pain is the paintbrush, experiences are the colors, and we are the artists.
 When we dispense of judgments of ourselves for what we can and cannot do, we learn to trust, to believe in, and to appreciate ourselves more fully.
 This is the foundation for creating the fine art of our life.

 Yes, I miss running, skiing, and being as physically active as before.
-Of course I still struggle some days to find inner peace and happiness.
+Of course I still struggle some days to find inner peace and happiness, but pain continues to lessen.
 Life is a university, and I am only a freshman.
 But, I no longer regret my journey.
 I am proud of my resilience and of the life I have created and continue to create despite chronic pain, and I probably feel more grateful for my body, my abilities, and my life than I would have if I had not been injured.

 I know and love what is most important in my life: my family, my friends, and myself.
 I lost many friends when I first became “disabled.”
 I am greatly thankful to all my family and those friends who love me for who I am.
 We are each so special as individuals despite physical, mental, and/or emotional limitations.
 We all have gifts; why deprive ourselves and others of these?